anisul-Islam/html-documentation/README.md

 ### [3.1 HTML List](https://youtu.be/o5LRFPZrA7Y)

-- Mainly there are 2 types of list available in html: ordered list, unordered list
+- Mainly there are 3 types of list available in html: ordered list, unordered list, description list
 - `ol` (ordered list) tag is used for creating ordered list
 - `ul` (unordered list) tag is used for creating unordered list
+- `dl` (description list) tag is used for creating description list, dt (description term), dd (description details)
 - `li` (list) tag is a common tag for both ordered and unordered list example